For when you’re asking for a raise… Know your worth.

 The job market is tight right now and depending on your job it can be a pain to hire and train someone new.
 This means employees often have more leverage than they think.
 Here are some tips:

-When I start to walk toward’s my bosses office to ask for that raise, I start to feel the same combination of fear and embarrassment usually reserved for when you show up at a party underdressed.
+When I walk toward’s my bosses office to ask for that raise, I start to feel the same combination of fear and embarrassment, usually reserved for when you show up at a party underdressed.
 In an effort to gain the courage to one-day actually make the ask, I decided to take a step back and learn a few simple and achievable negotiation tips that will work.

 To paint you a picture, I’m 28 years old with a mid-level job, student loans, and a not-so-cheap loft in Los Angeles.
 Although I’m working hard and I know I’m doing well, I haven’t gotten a raise in over 8 months.